What's a Lifetime Mortgage?

 Canada Life

-Canada Life provides a variety of lifetime mortgage solutions, including lump sum, and drawdown options with downsizing protection and the potential addition of inheritance protection.
+Canada Life lifetime mortgage provide a variety solutions, including lump sum, and drawdown options with downsizing protection and the potential addition of inheritance protection.

 LV=